apache/turbine-core/README.md

 Activating Maven profile apache-release is not required, und may require a signing process (you need a gpg key).

 * deploy site

+    Either check out the branch asf-ste and copy /replace files from target/site to the *root*, add and commit.
+    This will trigger (thanks to the .asf.yaml configuration) an update to the distribution site.

+    Or run:

     mvn clean site scm-publish:publish-scm -Papache-release